icerpc/icerpc-docs/pages/docs/icerpc-core/dependency-injection/dispatch-pipeline-with-di.md

  - the constructor of the leaf dispatcher (a scoped or transient service) is auto-wired with this previously filled scoped service

 The chain of middleware is itself static: each dispatch does not create new middleware instances.
-The middleware themselves are typically singletons managed by the DI container.
+The middleware are typically singletons managed by the DI container.

 ## Building a dispatch pipeline with Microsoft's DI container